The Complexity of Binary Matrix Completion Under Diameter Constraints: Bounded Number k of Missing Entries per Row

 \dprob {(3,\,B2)-SAT} {A Boolean formula in conjunctive normal form, in which each literal occurs exactly twice and each clause contains exactly three literals of distinct variables.} {Is there a satisfying truth assignment?}

-The most challenging technical aspect of the reduction is to ensure the upper and lower bounds on the Hamming distances.
-We achieve this by making heavy use of \Cref{lemma:matrixb}.

-\begin{theorem} \mc is NP-hard for $k = 2$ and $\alpha + 3 \le \beta$. \end{theorem} \begin{proof} We reduce from \textsc{(3,\,B2)-SAT}.
 We divide our proof into two parts as follows.
-We first provide a set $\mathcal{C}$ of incomplete matrices and describe rules under which the matrices of \( \mathcal{C} \) are completed.
-We prove that the given formula of \textsc{(3,\,B2)-SAT} is satisfiable if and only if the matrices \( \mathcal{C} \) can be completed under those rules.
-We then show that one can construct in polynomial time a single incomplete matrix $\mathbf{S}$ containing each matrix in \( \mathcal{C} \) as a submatrix, such that $\mathbf{S}$ admits a solution if and only if the completions to \( \mathcal{C} \) according to the rules are feasible.
+We first provide a set $\mathcal{C}$ of incomplete matrices and describe certain completion rules such that the given formula of \textsc{(3,\,B2)-SAT} is satisfiable if and only if the matrices \( \mathcal{C} \) can be completed under those rules.
+We then show that one can construct in polynomial time a single incomplete matrix $\mathbf{S}$ containing each matrix in \( \mathcal{C} \) as a submatrix, such that $\mathbf{S}$ admits a solution if and only if the submatrices in \( \mathcal{C} \) can be completed according to the rules.
 We are going to exploit the matrix \( \mathbf{B}^n_{i, i'} \) of \Cref{lemma:matrixb} for this construction.

-\paragraph*{Part I.} Let $\phi$ be an instance of \textsc{(3,\,B2)-SAT} with clauses $C_0, \dots, C_{m - 1}$.
+\paragraph*{Part I} Let $\phi$ be an instance of \textsc{(3,\,B2)-SAT} with clauses $C_0, \dots, C_{m - 1}$.
 We define the following matrix for each clause~$C_i$